A bilevel approach for compensation and routing decisions in last-mile delivery: Problems definition and formulations

 \section{Problems definition and formulations}

-In this section, we provide a formal description of the problems we address as well as the corresponding mathematical formulations.
-After introducing the notations we will use throughout the paper, as well as the two problems we address (BPFM and BPMD), we first focus on the problem with fixed compensation margins (Section~\ref{sec:fixed_margins}) and then we move to the case where margins are decision variables (Section~\ref{sec:variable_margins}).
-In Section~\ref{sec:comparison}, we compare the two bilevel formulations proposed for BPMD in Section~\ref{sec:variable_margins}.
-In Section~\ref{sec:proj}, we show how the introduced models can be modified by projecting out routing variables of the followers' problem.
-Finally, in Section~\ref{sec:tmax}, we discuss how the proposed formulations change if the setting of the followers' problem is modified by considering a maximum route duration constraint instead of a capacity constraint (measured as the maximum number of packages that can be delivered by each carrier).
+In this section, we provide a formal description of the problems we address, whose corresponding mathematical formulations are proposed in the next sections (Section~\ref{sec:fixed_margins} and \ref{sec:variable_margins}).
+After introducing the notations we will use throughout the paper, as well as the two problems we address (BPFM and BPMD), we show in Section~\ref{sub:singlelev} that using single-level formulations leads to a misprediction of the platform's profit.